Jacobventer/Model-to-Production-IoT-Anomaly-Detection/README.md

 This propject is a proof of concept that integrates a ML pipeline for anomaly detection from IoT devices in a factory.
 The sensors measure temperature, humidity and sound volume of wind turbines. in production

 ## Overview
+In this project an end-to-end machine learning pipeline is implemented for anomaly detection in wind turbine components using simulated IoT sensor data.
+It was developed as part of the *From Model to Production* course, part of my BSc Data Science degree.
+The focus is on practical ML engineering concepts rather than model complexity.

+This project implements an end-to-end machine learning pipeline for anomaly detection in wind turbine components using simulated IoT sensor data.
+It was developed as part of the *From Model to Production* course and focuses on practical ML engineering concepts rather than model complexity.

+An unsupervised anomaly detection model is trained and the system simulates a continous sensor stream.
+Predictions are made via a RESTful API.
+The results are loged for evaluation and monitoring.

+##Problem Statement
+Wind turbine components operate under varying environmental and mechanical conditions.
+Early detection of abnormal behaviour in temperature, humidity, and sound levels can prevent costly downtime and component failure.

+Challenges addressed:
+- Lack of labeled failure data
+- Highly imbalanced anomaly events
+- Unknown failure patterns

+To address these challenges, an **unsupervised anomaly detection approach** was chosen.

 ## Repository Structure
 ```bash